Graduate Certificate in Ministry Studies

 The Adelaide College of Divinity will be offering two newly accredited courses in Professional Supervision (also referred to as Pastoral Supervision, and Pastoral Practice in other education contexts).

-At the conclusion of this course of study and reflection, participants will be able to:
+At the conclusion of this course of study and reflective practice, participants will be able to:

 The Course will feature training and mentoring in the areas of: